-And I’m afraid there’s even more bad news.
-To exacerbate the vicious cycle further still, low testosterone levels also lead to fatigue and a drop in motivation to exercise – which I don’t need to tell you is going to do nothing to halt that downward spiral of weight gain.
+Unfortunately, there’s even more bad news.
+To exacerbate the vicious cycle further still, low testosterone levels also lead to fatigue and a drop in motivation to exercise – which we don’t need to tell you is going to do nothing to halt that downward spiral of weight gain.

 Testosterone and hair loss

 Some may consider this a surprise inclusion in our list – after all, we’ve all heard about bald heads being a sign of virility haven’t we?
 The truth is that while testosterone does play a part in male pattern baldness (MPB), it is not an excess of it is that is causing your baldness.

 In fact, MPB is largely down to genetics.
 Those who experience hair loss have usually inherited hair follicles that are oversensitive to the hormone dihydrotestosterone or DHT.
 When testosterone is converted to DHT, it has the effect of shrinking the hair follicles, leading to finer and shorter hair until it eventually stops growing altogether.
 It is this role that testosterone plays in the balding process that has led some to believe a shiny dome is a sign of high testosterone.